dire.py

 # Find the k smallest eigenvectors (k = dimension + 1)

-k = self.dimension + 1
+k = self.n_components + 1

-_, eigenvectors = eigsh(lap, k, which='SM')
+_, eigenvectors = eigsh(lap, k, which="SM")

 # Skip the first eigenvector (corresponds to constant function)